RumbleKAT/homeNative/README.md

 # home_apply

-This is the frontend of HomeApply rebuilt with Vue 3 and Vite.
+This is the frontend of HomeApply built with Vue 3 and Vue CLI.

 ## Project setup
 ```bash